petrovskib/example-dashboard/README.md

-1. run ./vendor/bin/sail up
+1. copy .env.example to .env
+2. run command 'docker run --rm --interactive --tty -v $(pwd):/app composer install'
+3. run 'docker compose up'
-2. run migrations
+4. run migrations
-3. you have to register to be able to see /posts route
+5. you have to register to be able to see /posts route
-4. rest api route is '/api/posts' and 'api/show/{id}'
+6. rest api route is '/api/posts' and 'api/show/{id}'